Epidemiology of HIV/AIDS: Global HIV data

 Since the first case of HIV/AIDS reported in 1981, this virus continues to be one of the most prevalent and deadliest pandemics worldwide.
 The Center for Disease Control mentions that the HIV disease continues to be a serious health issue for several parts of the world.
 Worldwide, there were about 1.7 million new cases of HIV reported in 2018.
 About 37.9 million people were living with HIV around the world in 2018, and 24.5 million of them were receiving medicines to treat HIV, called antiretroviral therapy (ART).
-In addition, roughly an estimated 770,000 people have died from AIDS-related illnesses in 2018.
+Roughly an estimated 770,000 people died from AIDS-related illnesses in 2018.

-Globally, individuals have HIV/AIDS; yet, there has also been a common trend as far as prevalence in cases and regions most affected by the disease.
-The CDC reports that areas like the Sub-Saharan Africa region is the most affected by HIV and AIDS worldwide, and accounts for approximately 61% of all new HIV infections.
+Although AIDS is a global disease, the CDC reports that Sub-Saharan Africa has the highest prevalence of HIV and AIDS worldwide, and accounts for approximately 61% of all new HIV infections.
 Other regions significantly affected by HIV and AIDS include Asia and the Pacific, Latin America and the Caribbean, Eastern Europe, and Central Asia.

 Worldwide there is a common stigma and discrimination surrounding HIV/AIDS.
 Respectively, infected patients are more subject to judgement, harassment, and acts of violence and come from marginalized areas where it is common to engage in illegal practices in exchange for money, drugs, or other exchangeable forms of currency.

 AVERT, an international HIV and AIDS charity created in 1986, makes continuous efforts to prioritize, normalize, and provide the latest information and education programs on HIV and AIDS for individuals and areas most affected by this disease worldwide.
-AVERT suggested that, discrimination and other human rights violations may occur in health care settings, barring people from accessing health services or enjoying quality health care.
+AVERT suggested that discrimination and other human rights violations may occur in health care settings, barring people from accessing health services or enjoying quality health care.

 Accessibility to tests have also played a significant role in the response and speed to which nations take action.
 Approximately 81% of people with HIV globally knew their HIV status in 2019.
 The remaining 19% (about 7.1 million people) still need access to HIV testing services.
 HIV testing is an essential gateway to HIV prevention, treatment, care and support services.

 It is crucial to have HIV tests available for individuals worldwide since it can help individuals detect the status of their disease from an early onset, seek help, and prevent further spread through the practice of suggestive safety precautions.
 Testing can be done for those between the ages of 13 and 64.
 The CDC recommends testing for HIV at least once for routine health care.
-HIV tests have a high accuracy and the tests come in in the form of antibody tests, antigen/antibody tests, and NATS (nucleic acid test).
+HIV tests have a high accuracy and the tests come in the form of antibody tests, antigen/antibody tests, and NATS (nucleic acid test).

 There were approximately 38 million people across the globe with HIV/AIDS in 2019.
 Of these, 36.2 million were adults and 1.8 million were children under 15 years old.